NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Wooden Mantle.md

 Your connection to the magic of the Plane of Wood allows you to call upon the power of plants and trees to protect yourself.
-You can cast [[Spells/Mantle of the Unwavering Heart|Mantle of the Unwavering Heart]] as a 5th-rank primal innate spell once per day.
+You can cast [[Mantle of the Unwavering Heart|Mantle of the Unwavering Heart]] as a 5th-rank primal innate spell once per day.

 *Source: Pathfinder Rage of Elements*
 *OGL*